This is a review of the 17 best back massagers in 2022.

 It stimulates the release of your own natural pain-killing endorphins, too.

 Unlike other TENS units that have cords, the iRelieve is wireless, so you can wear the pads anywhere on the go for pain relief.

 The 2 pads it comes with are 3 by 5 inches, which is the ideal design for placement on either side of your spine, whether your pain is in your lower back or closer to your shoulders.

 You can place them anywhere, so they’re versatile whether you have tennis elbow, carpal tunnel syndrome or Achilles pain.

-The Jeanie Rub variable speed massager is professional equipment you can have in your home to manage chronic back pain.
+The Jeanie Rub variable-speed massager is professional equipment you can have in your home to manage chronic back pain and muscle tension.

 It provides percussive therapy, with a 4-in by 9-in pad delivering pulses to whatever surface it’s placed on.

 Where this device falls short is that it’s not a self-massage device, so you’ll need someone to use it on your back.

 You can, however, use it on other muscle areas in your reach, such as your thighs and calves.